• ROENFR

 c) a copy of the identity card;

-f) declaration on own responsibility, according to criminal law, for nominated persons born before January 1, 1976, stating whether or not they had the status of a worker of the Securitate or collaborator of it, drafted according to the model provided in the annex to the Government Emergency Ordinance no. 24/2008 regarding access to one`s own file and the declassification of the Securitate, approved with amendments and completions by Law no. 293/2008, with subsequent amendments and completions, as well as that they have not engaged in political police activities, according to Article 13 paragraph (1) letter d) of Law no. 248/2013;
+f) a declaration on one´s own responsibility, according to criminal law, for the nominated persons who were born before January 1, 1976, stating whether or not they had the status of a worker of the Securitate or collaborator of it, drafted according to the model provided in the annex to the Government Emergency Ordinance no. 24/2008 regarding access to one´s own file and the declassification of the Securitate, approved with amendments and completions by Law no. 293/2008, with subsequent amendments and completions, as well as that they have not engaged in political police activities, according to Article 13 paragraph (1) letter d) of Law no. 248/2013;

-g) proof of requesting the C.N.S.A.S. certificate, for nominated persons born before January 1, 1976 who do not hold this certificate.
+g) proof of requesting the C.N.S.A.S. certificate, for nominated persons who were born before January 1, 1976 and do not hold this certificate.

 (3) Validated members of the specialized committees in the situation provided in paragraph (2) letter g), are obliged to submit the certificate from C.N.S.A.S. upon obtaining it.

-(4) In case the C.N.S.A.S. certificate proves the violation of the conditions provided in Article 13 of Law no. 248/2013, the Secretary General is obliged to initiate the revocation procedure, suspend the payment of the allowance, and notify the prosecution authorities for falsehood and forgery in declarations.
+(4) In the event that the C.N.S.A.S. certificate proves the violation of the conditions provided in Article 13 of Law no. 248/2013, the Secretary General has the obligation to initiate the revocation procedure, suspend the payment of the allowance and notify the prosecuting authorities for forgery and use of false statements.

 Art.
 57 – (1) The mandate of a member of the specialized committee is 4 years and may be renewed.